-The built-in OverOps Alerts trigger initiates flows when it receives a request from a webhook in OverOps.
+The built-in OverOps Alerts trigger initiates a flow when it receives a signal from an OverOps alert.

 - Go to the Triggers tab in the palette, expand the App Triggers section and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).